mkpayne18/site_attractiveness_analysis/README.md

 # site_attractiveness_analysis
-R code and data for: 'Streamflow shapes site attractiveness to stray hatchery-origin chum salmon in Southeast Alaska'
+R code and data for: 'Illuminating factors that influence stream attractiveness to stray hatchery-origin salmon to guide hatchery release management'

 DOI: 10.5281/zenodo.10449709